-A Park Slope pol wants to pull cars belonging to thousands of law-breaking motorists from city streets and force the rogue riders to go back to drivers’ ed before their wheels are returned, according to legislation he announced on Tuesday.
+A Park Slope pol wants to pull cars belonging to thousands of law-breaking motorists from city streets and force the rogue riders to go back to drivers’ ed before their wheels are returned, according to legislation he announced last week.

 Councilman Brad Lander’s bill — written in response to driver Dorothy Bruns’s road-side slaughter of two kids and an unborn baby on Ninth Street in March — would give local officials the authority to impound or boot vehicles issued more than five violations by speed and red-light cameras in one year, and require their owners to attend a so-called “reckless driver accountability program” to reclaim their rides.